dianfajar/danaoira.github.io/_posts/2017-06-05-data-visualization-with-d3js-week-1.md

 ![05a]

-If had extra time before class ended, so I wanted to challenge myself by making a bunny smiley!
+I had extra time before class ended, so I wanted to challenge myself by making a bunny smiley!

 This was what I was able to finish by the end of class: